Filter

 Summary

-The UNDISCIPLINED project, led by RoRI Senior Research Fellow Helen Buckley Woods, focuses on the importance of definitions and descriptions of transdisciplinary research (TDR).
-It investigates how research funders define TDR, the facets of meaning within these definitions, and what can be learned from the different approaches used, within a range of TDR funding programmes.
+The UNDISCIPLINED project, led by RoRI Senior Research Fellow Helen Buckley Woods, focused on the importance of definitions and descriptions of transdisciplinary research (TDR).
+It investigated how research funders define TDR, the facets of meaning within these definitions, and what can be learned from the different approaches used, within a range of TDR funding programmes.

 • Austrian Science Fund (FWF)